Dave-team/Knowledge-base/Public-speaking.md

     - Structure of the talk and how slides are designed

 Pratical tips on the day:
+- Stay focused on other goals before the moment
 - Some nerve reducing tactics pre presentation:
   - Meditation
   - Breathwork
   - Walks
   - Listen to music
   - Speak to as many people as possible to reduce the pressure
+  - Power pose in the bathroom
 - Distract yourself when others are speaking and you're not up yet: take notes, focus on your breath, engage, use a repetitive mantra
 - A great tactic is to start off with interaction with the audience.
 This should massively drop the nerves during the rest of the presentation

+Experiences BI monthly presentation
+Days leading to the presentation: fear of fear - fear of my anxiety impacting the presentation.
+I know now that if I focus on the techniques such as slowing down and breathing, I can ground myself and not let the nerves carry my presentation.
+And it helps to stay busy as that ensures we don't have the time to dwell on the worries.
+And just realize that we're going to die anyway so it makes sense to just get the most out of all situations.

+I also spent more time than usual trying to visualize the logitistics.
+E.g. I can be influenced by seeing senior people or seeing people seemingly not enjoying the presentation.
+I visualized those instances and my response.
+Oh - the CFO is here - great he is putting time in this - I expected this.
+Oh - this person looks bored - he's probably thinking about it.
+Avoid surprises and avoid getting caried away in this way.

+Pre presentation: excited.
+This is the body preparing for giving a good performance.
+It releases hormoses that cause increased heartbeat, increased breathing and great alertness.
+This stress is good - no need to change it or try to control it.
+Used music and movement to feed in the excitement and not get carried away by it.
+Was calm by myself when I started to speak.

+Became more nervous as Nikita was presenting.
+Listening with awareness I to what he was saying helped me not being in my head.
+Sometimes I had judgement around how well he was presenting which increased my anxiety.

+When axiety rose, I:
+- Took a deep breath trying to ground myself
+- I told myself I’m doing great so far
+- I saw the fun in what we’re doing and I told myself I’m excited to speak (as a mantra), I'll try to slow down and deliver a good presentation regardless of how the others perform.
+This is again feeding in to the excitement - it's a choice to like what I was doing.
+Flow like water and enjoy the ride.
+- When the body was reacting and feelings of nerves increased I changed my body language to be more open and focus on the breath.

+During the presentation, I focused most of all on slowing down and ensuring I paused enough for the content to land.

 ## Virtual meetings
 - Ask people to add questions in the chat to avoid distractions